bersler/OpenLogReplicator-tutorials/tutorials/Oracle-to-file/README.md

 ## Create Docker images:

 The following images are required for this tutorial:
-* oracle/database:21.3.0-xe
-* bersler/openlogreplicator:tutorial
+- Oracle Database 21.3 XE (`oracle/database:21.3.0-xe`)
+- OpenLogReplicator (`bersler/openlogreplicator:tutorial`)

-Refer to [Docker images](../Docker-images) for image creation scripts.
+Refer to [Docker images](../images/README.md) for image creation scripts.

-## Set containers names.
+## Containers names.

-Configure names in cfg.sh
+The default container names are:
+- `ORA1` - Oracle Database 21.3 XE
+- `OLR1` - OpenLogReplicator

+Container names are defined `cfg.sh` script.

+## Folders used by this tutorial

+All files for the database devices and redo log files are placed outside the containers.
+Refer to
+The folders are created in step 2 and cleaned up in step 5.

 ## Run test